 Trainees work in kitchens in hospitality roles such as kitchen attending, commercial cookery, commercial catering and food & beverage; mainly undertaking routine and repetitive tasks, using a defined and limited range of food preparation and cookery skills to prepare food and menu items under direct supervision.
 You may learn to prepare, cook and serve food, work as part of the kitchen team, prepare breakfast items, a range of food items and non-alcoholic drinks, sandwiches, appetisers & salads and hot & cold desserts.
 This does not prepare you to be a commercial cook.

 Outcome on completion of your HSC

-- Certificate II in Hospitality (Kitchen Operations) SIT20416 in SIT Travel, Tourism and Hospitality Training Package.
+- Certificate II in Cookery SIT20421 in SIT Travel, Tourism and Hospitality Training Package.

-- A career path into the Hospitality industry.
+- A career path into the Hospitality - Cookery industry.
 Possible occupations include short order cook or food preparation cook in a range of catering and restaurant enterprises.

 - Both on the job and off the job and can be delivered face-to-face, flexibly or mixed mode.